-Myra E. Parker, JD, MPH, PhD (Mandan and Hidatsa), CEO, Seven Directions and Assistant Professor, University of Washington
+Myra E. Parker, JD, MPH, PhD (Mandan and Hidatsa), Director, Seven Directions and Assistant Professor, University of Washington

 Aleena M. Kawe, MPH (Hiaki), President & CEO, Red Star International, Inc.